Wellbeing and Resilience Trip to Iceland Iceland

 Iceland’s rugged outdoors lends itself for an incredible resilience and wellbeing trip.
 Immersed in epic landscapes unlike anywhere else in the world, students have the perfect balance of challenges to overcome and moments for self-reflection.

 We have an abundance of optional activities which can be added to your itinerary.
-All of our trips are fully bespoke, so you can design a trip that ticks all your boxes, whether that be a completely resilience focused like this itinerary or a combined geography and resilience trip.
+All of our trips are bespoke, so you can design a trip that ticks all your boxes, whether that be a completely resilience focused like this itinerary or a combined geography and resilience trip.
 Speak to your travel specialist to begin planning your next tour.

 What's included